 Variable Description Default spf-sender-alignment- status {enable disable} Enable to make the FortiMail unit check if the header from the authorization domain is mismatched.
 If the client IP address fails the SPF check, FortiMail takes the desired action entered in action-spf-sender-alignment. spf-perm-error-status {enable disable} Enable to make the FortiMail unit check if the SPF records are invalid.
 If the client IP address fails the SPF check, FortiMail takes the antispam action entered in action-spf-perm-error. spf-soft-fail-status {enable disable} Enable to make the FortiMail unit check if the host is not authorized to send messages but not a strong statement.
 If the client IP address fails the SPF check, FortiMail takes the antispam action entered in action-spf-soft-fail. spf-temp-error-status {enable disable} Enable to make the FortiMail unit check if there is a processing error.
-If the client IP address fails the SPF check, FortiMail takes the antispam action entered in action-spf-temp-error. scan-bypass-on-auth {enable disable} Enable to omit antispam scans when an SMTP sender is authenticated. disable scan-max-size <bytes int></bytes Enter the maximum size, in bytes, that the FortiMail unit will scan for spam.
+If the client IP address fails the SPF check, FortiMail takes the antispam action entered in action-spf-temp-error. scan-bypass-on-auth {enable disable} Enable to omit antispam scans when an SMTP sender is authenticated. disable scan-max-size <bytes_int></bytes_int> Enter the maximum size, in bytes, that the FortiMail unit will scan for spam.
 Messages exceeding the limit will not be scanned for spam.
 To scan all email regardless of size, enter 0.
-1204 bytes for predefined profiles 600 bytes for user- defined profiles scan-pdf {enable disable} Enable to scan the first page of PDF attachments using heuristic, banned word, and image spam scans, if they are enabled. disable spam-outbreak-protection {enable disable} Enable to temporarily hold suspicious email for a certain period of time (configuragle with CLI command "config system fortiguard antispam set outbreak-protection-period", see system fortiguard antispam on page 249) if the enabled FortiGuard antispam check (block IP and/or URI filter) returns no result.
+1204 bytes for predefined profiles 600 bytes for user-defined profiles scan-pdf {enable disable} Enable to scan the first page of PDF attachments using heuristic, banned word, and image spam scans, if they are enabled. disable spam-outbreak-protection {enable disable monitor- only} Enable to temporarily hold suspicious email for a certain period of time (configurable with outbreak-protection-period under config system fortiguard antispam on page 278) if the enabled FortiGuard antispam check (block IP and/or URI filter) returns no result.
 After the specified time interval, FortiMail will query the FortiGuard server for the second time.
-This provides an opportunity for the FortiGuard antispam service to update its database in cases a spam outbreak occurs. disable
+This provides an opportunity for the FortiGuard antispam service to update its database in cases a spam outbreak occurs.
+When set to monitor-only, email is not deferred.
+Instead, "X-FEAS-Spam-outbreak: monitor-only" is inserted as its header, and the email is logged. disable